 micode: context harnessing, planning and parallel execution for OpenCode

-You describe a feature, the agent starts writing code, and for a while it feels like magic.
+I built micode because I got tired of “magic” turning into “amnesia.”
+You describe a feature, the agent starts writing code, and for a while it feels like a superpower.
 Then context drifts.
-The agent forgets what it read three tool calls ago.
-It re-invents a utility that already exists in the codebase.
-It solves the wrong problem because nobody stopped to ask whether the approach was right.
+The agent forgets a decision made three tool calls ago, or it re-invents a utility that already exists in the codebase.

-The fundamental problem with AI coding assistants is context loss.
-Within a session, the agent’s understanding degrades as the context window fills up.
+The fundamental problem with AI assistants is context loss.
+Within a session, understanding degrades as the window fills up.
 Between sessions, everything is gone.
-You come back tomorrow and the agent has no idea what happened yesterday, what decisions were made, or why the architecture looks the way it does.
+I spent too many mornings “re-explaining” the project to an agent that I had spent all of yesterday with.

-Plan transforms that design into bite-sized tasks (2-5 minutes each) with exact file paths, code examples, and test-first workflow.
-You review and approve before anything moves forward.
+A specialized Planner agent transforms the design into bite-sized, deterministic tasks (2-5 minutes each) with exact file paths and test-first expectations.
+You review and approve this blueprint before a single line of code is written.

-Implement executes in an isolated git worktree.
-Implementer-reviewer pairs run in parallel, 10-20 concurrent micro-tasks at a time.
-Each task follows TDD: write the test, watch it fail, write the code, watch it pass.
+This is where the magic happens. micode spawns Implementer-Reviewer pairs in parallel—sometimes 10-20 concurrent micro-tasks at a time—using isolated git worktrees.
+Each pair follows a strict TDD loop: write the test, watch it fail, write the code, watch it pass.

 Human approval gates exist between each phase.
-The agent doesn’t get to skip ahead.
+The agent doesn’t get to freestyle; it follows the blueprint.

 Specialized Agents, Not One Agent Doing Everything